qewer33/queitite/REFERENCE.md

 #### Function Declaration

 Functions can be declared with the `fn` keyword, followed by the function name and arguments inside parentheses.
 Functions can take any statement as a body but a block (`do..end`) is preferred most of the time.
-Functions can be declared with the `fn` keyword, followed by the function name and arguments inside parentheses.
-Functions can take any statement as a body but a block (`do..end`) is preferred most of the time.

 ```rb
 # a single line square function